Hamilton-Green solver for the forward and adjoint problems in photoacoustic tomography: High frequency approximate solution to the wave equation

 \subsection{Reversing rays}

 The computation of the ray trajectories is at the core of our Hamilton-Green (HG) solver.
 For the solver to handle both the forward and the adjoint problems, it has to be capable of propagating the pressure wave both from the domain towards the sensors and from the sensors back into the domain.
 A naive approach would entail treating these two problems separately i.e.~computing the ray trajectories for each independently.
-However, here the natural choice is to shoot the rays from the sensors into the domain.
-In the following we show that such trajectories are reversible and hence can be used both to propagate the wave into as well as out of the domain and we derive an expression for the revered phase $\phi_R$ and the reversed amplitude $A_R$ along the reversed ray $x_R(t)$ in terms of the original phase $\phi$ and amplitude $A$ along the original ray $x(t)$.
+However, here the natural choice is to shoot the rays from the sensors into the domain. \rB{In the following we show that such trajectories are reversible.
+Hence, they can be used to propagate the wave in both directions.
+We derive an expression for the reversed phase $\phi_R$ and the reversed amplitude $A_R$ over the reversed ray $x_R(t)$ in terms of the original phase $\phi$ and amplitude $A$ over the original ray $x(t)$.} \rB{